Question 3: Log Triage

 ================================================================================

 The exact format can vary.
 Use your creativity and ask AI to help you make it scannable and clear.
-The sections shown above (TOP ISSUE, ALL ERRORS BY FREQUENCY, MOST RECENT ERRORS, ERRORS BY SOURCE) are recommendations, not requirements.
+The executive summary on line 1 and the root cause identification are the important parts.

 Sample Files